dodo47/cyberML/README.md

 # Machine learning on knowledge graphs for context-aware security monitoring

-This repository contains the dataset used in the publication "Machine learning on knowledge graphs for context-aware security monitoring".
+This repository contains the dataset and model used in the publications "Machine learning on knowledge graphs for context-aware security monitoring" (IEEE CSR 2021) and "An energy-based model for neuro-symbolic reasoning on knowledge graphs" (IEEE ICMLA 2021).
+To install the package, use

+`pip install -e .`

+after which the package can be imported in Python using

+`import enbed`

 ## Data